 Americans are recognized internationally for their big, white, toothy grins—though perhaps less so in New York.
 I’ll get into why Americans are more smiley than their international peers later, but first, let’s talk about the different cultural associations with smiling, and the potential cultural misunderstandings at stake.

 What Does Your Smile Mean in Different Cultures?

 Different cultures value and interpret smiling in different ways.
 For example, in Russia, people do not smile because it implies that you are at best foolish or at worst, sneaky and manipulative.
 Even in candid family photos, adults appear with stony, scowling faces.
-Hispanic cultures are also typically nonsmiling, preferring a proud and elegant facial appearance.
-In countries like India and Argentina, smiling is associated with dishonesty.

 So, if countries like the United States, Canada, and Australia have smiling cultures and countries like China, Russia, and Japan do not, what does that tell us?

 For the purposes of getting along with others, Americans also tend to smile to reflect the preferred feelings of the people around them.
 We associate smiling with happiness and we all want to be happy.
-The pursuit of happiness is written into our constitution.
+The pursuit of happiness is even written into our constitution.
 As a result, we often smile brightly to show the people around us that we are happy, like them, and getting on with our lives successfully.
 It’s like a beacon to our peers: “Look, we’re just like you.”

 There are of course other factors that contribute to how smiley a culture appears.
 Historically unstable cultures or those where government corruption is rampant are significantly less smiley.
 For example, many Russians think that people who smile are foolish because there is not guarantee for the security of the future.